About Us | SOER

 Funding

-SOER is funded by a voluntary fee assessed on oil and natural gas production in Oklahoma.
+Producer Education is funded by a voluntary fee assessed on oil and natural gas production in Oklahoma.
 The fee is $0.0035 on every barrel of oil and $0.00015 on every thousand cubic feet (MCF) of natural gas produced in the state.
 The fee is remitted to the Oklahoma Tax Commission in the same manner as provided by law for the payment of the gross production tax.
-SOER’s funding is maintained separately from the OERB.
-SOER is also authorized to accept appropriations, donations, grants, contributions and gifts from any public or private source.
+Producer Education’s funding is maintained separately from the OERB.
+Producer Education is also authorized to accept appropriations, donations, grants, contributions and gifts from any public or private source.

 Click here to download a refund packet.